open/close all folders

 - Minion with an F in Evil: Especially apparent come season 3 when their conscience catches up with them.

 - Multi-Armed and Dangerous: Both have numerous hidden extra weapons and arms, but usually to little effect.

 - This is parodied when Matrix and AndrAIa are infected by Daemon.
 Hack holds AndrAIa back with both hands while Enzo talks to Matrix, and when AndrAIa is about to shout at Matrix, Hack pops a third arm out of nowhere to cover her mouth.

-- Red Oni, Blue Oni: Hack is the red to Slash's blue.
+- Red Oni, Blue Oni: Hack is, quite literally, the red to Slash's blue.

 - Super Strength: Slash once punched Gigabyte clear across the energy sea back into Mainframe.

 - Punch Clock Villains

 - Those Two Bad Guys: Until their Heel–Face Turn, then they're just, well, Those Two Guys.